edwardspeyer/cake/README.md

 # cake

-Write a _Cakefile_ describing your CA and the certificates you need, then run /cake/:
+Write a _Cakefile_ describing your CA and the certificates you need, then build everything with _cake_:

 ```
 $ cat Cakefile